-Reach The Right Travelers: Facebook Targeting Tactics For Hotels
+Reach the Right Travelers: Facebook Targeting for Hotels

 Now that we have defined our goal, let’s start exploring the vast array of targeting options available through Facebook and start defining a few guest personas.
-Keep in mind that, while we will discuss each targeting options on its own, targeting is far more effective when multiple elements are combined to define a specific audience.
+Keep in mind that while we will discuss each targeting option on its own, targeting is far more effective when multiple elements are combined to define a specific audience.

 Let’s start with the basics.

 Geographic targeting allows you to target users in a specific location.
 Despite the initial obviousness of this targeting option, there are a few nuances that can come in handy for hotels.